 It’s a good idea to run maintenance tasks on your Mac regularly.
 But when you run into a problem, you should definitely do it.
 Maintenance tasks include freeing up RAM, reindexing Spotlight, flushing the DNS cache, and repairing disk permissions.
 Doing all that manually would take quite a while and involve quite a lot of work, not the least of which is finding out how you do it.

-However, you don’t have to do it manually; CleanMyMac’s Performance module can do it for you.
+However, you don’t have to do it manually; CleanMyMac’s Performance tool can do it for you.
 It can run all those tasks, as well as repair disk permissions, thin out login items, double-check background items, and speed up Mail with just a couple of clicks.
 So, there’s no reason not to run it regularly.
 You can download CleanMyMac for free here.
 Once you’ve done that, follow the steps below:

 2. Click Scan.